-Any medical problem with a sudden onset of symptoms requiring intervention and prior authorization of services within a 24-hour period are handled as a priority and will be processed and return authorization to the provider's office within a 2-hour period.
+Any medical problem with a sudden onset of symptoms requiring emergent intervention and subsequent prior authorization of services within a 24-hour period ("post-stabilization") are handled as a priority and will be processed and returned to the provider's office within a 1 hour period unless additional information is needed.

-No prior authorization is required for life-threatening inpatient admissions.
+No prior authorization is required for life-threatening conditions resulting in an inpatient admission.
 Notify MHHP retrospectively within 2 business days for self-insured members and 24 hours for fully insured and Medicare Advantage members after they have been stabilized and admitted.